WSU-kduncan/ceg3120-cicd-Atexkay23/README-CD.md

 ```bash
 docker run -it atexkay23/my-angular-app:latest
 ```
-### Verifying Container is Successfully Serving the Angular Application
+### Verifying Container is Successfully Serving the Angular Application:

 ### Validate from Container Side
 To check if the container is serving the application, run the following command to view the logs of the container: